mongodc/presentations/presentation/2_slides/slide.md

+!SLIDE
+# MongoDC 2013 #

+* March 11
+* Newseum
+* CFP Open Now - Share your story!!
+* Promo Code "MUG" saves you 10%
+* Federal Employees - FREE

 !SLIDE bullets
 # Next MongoDC Meetup #

-* Wed., November 14, 6:30 PM
+* Wed., Februrary
-* Meet here, at Logik
+* Meet at
-* Will LaForest, from 10gen, will present
+*
 * What would YOU like to present?